mgenware/xcode-objc-ios-codesnippets/README.md

 # Installation
 ## Auto Installation
 * Download this repository.
-* Navigate to repository root directory in Terminal.
+* Navigate to the root directory of this repository in Terminal.
 * Run `sh install.sh`.

 ## Manual Installation